aaevan/ebay-guide/README.md

 If the seller says it works, and it doesn't work, Ebay has a really good return policy and they'll make the seller pay the return shipping.
 They'll accept a return for a nonfunctional item even if the seller "does not accept returns".
 This is relatively uncommon but still worth remembering.

-caveat for medium sized to large items: keep an eye out for "local pickup only".
+Caveat for medium sized to large items: keep an eye out for "local pickup only".
 This means, "literally drive to the seller's house and cart it away.
 It's sad because sometimes you'll see something for 20% or more less than every other item but it's "local pickup only" in rural Nebraska.
 Most of the time the seller is clear on that, but very occasionally they'll say "free shipping" or provide a wild estimate but actually inclue the full shipping terms in the item description.

 # Auctions: